 Their policy has often been likened to that of the Oakland Athletics baseball team's 2002 season, which spawned the Brad Pitt film Moneyball.
 Benham himself, however, has distanced himself from such comparisons.
 "The label can be confusing because people think it is using any stats rather than trying to use them in a scientific way," he said in 2015.

 Owing somewhat to the club's ties with Benham's other club, Danish Superliga outfit FC Midtjylland, there is a large Scandinavian presence at the club's Jersey Road training ground.
-In addition to head coach Frank and his assistant Brian Riemer, there are seven Danish players in the first team, as well as Icelandic goalkeeper Patrik Gunnarsson, Finnish striker Marcus Forss and Swedish skipper Pontus Jansson.
+In addition to head coach Frank and his assistant Brian Riemer, there are six Danish players in the first team, as well as Icelandic goalkeeper Patrik Gunnarsson, Finnish striker Marcus Forss and Swedish skipper Pontus Jansson.

 Naturally, the policy has had its doubters.
 Since promotion to the Championship, many believed Brentford were simply a selling club punching above their weight and would not have what it took to make the step up to the next level.
-For several years there was an air of truth about that as summer after summer the players they had shaped departed west London, with the likes of Andre Gray, James Tarkowski and Jota going on to ply their trade in the Premier League.
+For several years there was an air of truth about that as summer after summer the players they had developed departed west London, with the likes of Andre Gray, James Tarkowski and Jota going on to ply their trade in the Premier League.

 But as a club who do things the 'right' way and have future prospects at the forefront of their mind, Brentford played the long game in grafting towards an end goal.
 Due to meticulously planning two transfer windows ahead, there was always a ready-made replacement, usually signed for a fraction of the incoming fee.